Chapter 2

 Group function of the teeth during chewing minimizes the need for protective reflexes.
 Thinking back to the hallway analogy used to describe engrams, functional harmony is acquired when no boards were left sticking out, and the hallway acquires a shape that perfectly fits your body as you walk through it.
 During chewing, a cadence of strong, smoothly alternating, and relatively uninterrupted firings corresponds with a steady repetitive pattern of sensory feedback as control shifts smoothly back and forth between muscles and articular structures.
 Each closing is guided by the jaw muscles and the TMJs until the dentition or the food bolus is engaged.
 Then, as the jaw closing muscles shower down their power-crushing forces, guidance is smoothly transferred to the teeth and food bolus.
 Finally, as the power-crush stroke follows through and merges with the opening stroke, guidance is smoothly transferred back to the muscles and joints.
 Agonists and antagonists alternate smoothly without overlapping their firings, which would cause the jaw muscles to pull against each other (co-contraction of antagonists).

 The smooth alternating muscle function supplies accessory circulation to all the tissues.
 The long lever arm formed by the mandible functions much like a pump handle driven up against the skull thousands of times each day.
-Condylar movements during chewing act like a piston to pump waste products from the synovial tissues into venous circulation and to pump out the waste products from the tooth sockets.
+Condylar movements during chewing act like a piston to pump waste products from the synovial tissues into venous circulation and alternating compression and release of the teeth during chewing pumps out the waste products from the tooth sockets.

 AGING

-In the few of our ancestors who lived into old age, the jaw system changed its form and function gradually in concert with the changes that naturally take place in all aging tissues, generally transforming from more carnivorous features in youth to more herbivorous features in older years.
-This change was not a wearing out or an unfortunate side effect of using the jaw system, but an integral part of the environment by which it was designed for longevity.
+This functional harmony was designed for longevity by transforming with age.
+Not many of our ancestors lived into old age, but the few that did made important contributions to the success of our villages.
+To ensure their longevity, the jaw system changed its form and function gradually in concert with the changes that naturally take place in all aging tissues, generally transforming from more carnivorous features in youth to more herbivorous features in older years.

 During childhood and early adulthood, a steep vertically oriented bite table was well tolerated by a fast and agile neuromuscular system.
 Newly erupting teeth had sharp lines and angles.
 The incisors came into the mouth with chisel-like edges and a steep overbite that quickly developed a cutting edge.
 The newly erupting canines, premolars, and molars had tall pointed cusps.
 The supporting tissues were full of water, enzymes, and elastic fibers which enabled them to withstand diverse articular stresses and unanticipated impacts and to accomodate a large variety of functional movement pathways.
 Fast and active protective neuromuscular reflexes could cope with frequent sudden changes in firing patterns or forces applied.
 Chewing strokes could deftly work the mandible across a jagged bite table while still avoiding traumatic collisions between steep overlapping cusps.
 The jaw muscles could perform intricate dances to avoid bite interferences.
 Extensive blood supply was readily available where it was needed.
 With maturity, the system reached its maximum power.

-These progressive losses in strength and adaptability with increasing age were accompanied by changes in the bite table that made the system require less strength and adaptability.
-The bite table became narrower due to loss of tooth structure from wear on the sides of the teeth, shorter from interproximal wear, smoother due to wear on the tops of the teeth, and more stable due to the combination of interproximal wear and mesial drift.
+These progressive losses of strength and adaptability with increasing age were accompanied by changes in the bite table that made the system require less strength and adaptability.
+The bite table became narrower due to loss of tooth structure from wear on the sides of the teeth and smoother due to wear on the tops of the teeth.
+Smooth steady chewing strokes rarely triggered protective neuromuscular reflexes.
+At the same time, the bite table also became shorter and more stable due to the combination of interproximal wear and mesial drift, as described below.

 INTERPROXIMAL WEAR